 The 5th Fuse International Conference

-The 2020 conference theme is “Learning from Setbacks and Successes”.
+The 2022 conference theme was “Learning from Setbacks and Successes”.

-The Fifth Fuse International Conference on Knowledge Exchange in Public Health is a two-day conference taking place at The Crowne Plaza, Newcastle upon Tyne, UK on 22nd & 23rd September 2020.
+The Fifth Fuse International Conference on Knowledge Exchange in Public Health was a two-day conference that took place at The Crowne Plaza, Newcastle upon Tyne, UK in June 2022.

 While the evidence base on successful practices in knowledge exchange is growing rapidly, much less attention has been given to documenting setbacks when academics, practitioners and policy makers collaborate (or not!) to develop, exchange or use different types of evidence.
 However, learning from these setbacks is just as important, if not more crucial, than celebrating successes.